JulianKemmerer/PipelineC/README.md

 A C-like(1) hardware description language (HDL)(2) adding high level synthesis(HLS)-like automatic pipelining(3) as a language construct/compiler feature.

 1. [Not actually regular C](https://en.wikipedia.org/wiki/C_to_HDL).
-But mostly compileable by gcc for doing basic functional verification/'simulation'.
+But can be partly compiled by gcc/llvm for doing basic functional verification/'simulation'.
+Reach out if interested in developing more complex language syntax!
-   This is for convenience as a familiar bare minimum language prototype, not as an ideal end goal.
-Reach out to help develop something more complex together!
 2. Can reasonably replace Verilog/VHDL.
 Compiler produces synthesizable and human readable+debuggable VHDL.
 Hooks exist for inserting raw VHDL / existing IP / black boxes.
 3. If a computation can be written as a [pure function](https://en.wikipedia.org/wiki/Combinational_logic) without side effects (i.e. no global/static variables) then it will be autopipelined.
    Conceptually similar to technologies like [Intel's variable latency Hyper-Pipelining](https://www.intel.com/content/www/us/en/programmable/documentation/jbr1444752564689.html#esc1445881961208) and [Xilinx's retiming options](https://www.xilinx.com/support/answers/65410.html).
-   Sharing some of the compiler driven pipelining design goals of [Google's XLS Project](https://google.github.io/xls/) and the [DFiantHDL language](https://dfianthdl.github.io/) as well.
+   Sharing some of the compiler driven pipelining design goals of [Google's XLS Project](https://google.github.io/xls/), the [DFiantHDL language](https://dfianthdl.github.io/), and certain [CIRCT](https://circt.llvm.org/) dialects as well.

 # What is PipelineC not?

 * High level synthesis of arbitrary C code with a global memory model / threads / etc.
   * Cannot do 'nested loops to a memory architecture' for you.
+* Compiled C based hardware simulator
+  * Only _parts_ of PipelineC code can be compiled by C compilers and run (is encouraged)
+  * But entire multi-module, multi-clock-domain, etc whole designs cannot simply be compiled and run like regular C programs.
 * Meta-programming hardware-generator (ex. uses C type system and preprocessor).
 * Stitching tool automating the build flow from code/modules to bitstream.
   * Tool does partially automate synthesis runs but automation to final bitstream is left to the user.